ci/woodpecker/push/woodpecker Pipeline failed Details

 Welcome fellow researcher!

 NeuroAnalyzer is a Julia toolbox for analyzing neurophysiological data.
-Currently it allows importing, processing and analyzing EEG and NIRS data.
-Future versions will also support MEG, ECoG and depth electrodes recordings.
-Also, it will use MRI data for source localization techniques.
-Various methods for modelling non-invasive brain stimulation protocols (tDCS/tACS/tRNS/tPCS/TMS) will also be included.
+Currently it allows importing, editing, processing and analyzing EEG and NIRS data.
+Preliminary functionality is also available for ECoG recordings.
+Future versions will also support MEG and SEEG and source localization techniques, also based on MRI data.
+Various methods for modelling non-invasive brain stimulation protocols (tDCS/tACS/tRNS/tPCS/TMS/TUS/INS) will also be implemented.

 NeuroAnalyzer is a collaborative, non-commercial project, developed for researchers in psychiatry, neurology and neuroscience.